LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 If have previously used some kind of remote build, like diawi, you may have your Loop in the App Store but can't see it.
 Don't worry - there are instructions for this case.

 1. Open this link: [App Store Connect / Apps](https://appstoreconnect.apple.com/apps) to view your apps; log in if needed.
-    * If you have never added a app to App Store Connect, you will not see the icons inside the red rectangle and should keep going
+    * If you have never added a app to App Store Connect, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them
     *  If you have an app that is not shown, you will see a search icon and the `All Statuses` dropdown.
 If you get to the step 3 and cannot find your `com.TEAMID.loopkit.Loop` in the Bundle ID drop down, the means you need to follow [Find My Loop](#find-my-loop).

     ![app store connect with deleted apps](img/01-app-store-connect.png){width="600"}